Accessibility & Inclusion

 Please click HERE for our Accessibility Plan.

-Mrs Sarah McElroy is our school SEN Coordinator.
-Sarah is available via the main school email address email@example.com Sarah is supported by Mrs Kathryn McRae who works with children on a 1:1 or small group basis.
+Miss Michelle Tipler is our school SEN Coordinator.
+Michelle is available via the main school email address email@example.com Michelle is supported by Mrs Kathryn McRae who works with children on a 1:1 or small group basis.
 In addition to this, we have several teaching assistants who work with SEN children, some of whom receive support on a 1:1 basis in class.

 The governor responsible for Special Educational Needs, whose name is available on request from the school, is elected each September.
 If there is any concern about a child's progress in learning, then parents are encouraged to contact the class teacher to discuss the nature of the difficulty and how the school can work together with the parents to meet the needs of the child.